romaingroux/leetcode/README.md

 Leetcode programming problem solutions
 ======================================

-This repository contains my C++ solutions to the leetcode programming problems.
+This repository contains my Python and C++ solutions to the leetcode programming problems.

 ## Author